Nerdpie/bitburner-scripts/README_SETUP.md

 ### Using React

-This template allows you to use the ingame instances of `React` and `ReactDOM` simply by importing them as ESModule as you usually would.
+This template allows you to use the in-game instances of `React` and `ReactDOM` simply by importing them as ESModule as you usually would.

 ```jsx
 import React, {useState} from 'react';